ill13/web_project/00_HelloWorld_FastAPI/readme.md

 # Hello World using FastAPI

-Just a simple demo of FastAPI to display a webpage

-Demonstrates a simple webpage with FastAPI
+Just a simple demo of FastAPI to display a webpage [Demonstrates a simple webpage using FastAPI and uvicorn]

 This will eventually be moved to the WSL section, however, let's just speedrun it for now